coconut-svsm/governance/Meetings/devel-call-2025-03-12.md

 ### Firmware UKI Project and Boot Methods:

 * A discussion arose about supporting only IGVM as a boot method for the COCONUT-SVSM project.
-* The firmware UKI (F-UKI) project, by AWS and RedHat, proposes a firmware config interface for VM firmware updates, which appears limited compared to IGVM.
+* The firmware UKI (F-UKI) project, by AWS and RedHat, proposes a firmware config interface in QEMU for VM firmware updates, which appears limited compared to IGVM.
 * Dionna Glaze noted that F-UKI might not cover all necessary cases, such as classifying the CPUID page for SEV-SNP.
 * Concerns were raised about the lack of support for specifying a VMSA page and the guest memory layout in UKI.
 * Paolo is reportedly working on changing KVM to reconstruct the SEV context on reset without VMM intervention, which could impact the firmware replacement protocol.